Jochebed

 According to the Bible, Jochebed (/ˈjɒkɪbɛd/; יוֹכֶ֫בֶד, Septuagint Ἰωχάβεδ) was a daughter of Levi and the mother of Miriam, Aaron, and Moses.
-She was the wife of Amram and also his aunt.
+She was the wife of Amram and either his cousin or aunt.
 No details are given concerning her life.
 According to Jewish legend, she is buried in the Tomb of the Matriarchs in Tiberias.
 In the New Testament, she is praised for her faith in God in Hebrews 11:23.

 Birth of Moses

 The story of Jochebed is thought to be described in the Book of Exodus (2:1–10) – although she is not explicitly named here.
 (Her name is first mentioned in Exodus 6:20.)
 She lived in Egypt, where the descendants of Israel were being oppressed.
 The Pharaoh had decreed that all their baby boys were to be thrown into the Nile, because he feared that they might become too powerful.
 When Moses, her youngest child, was born, Jochebed hid him for three months until she could hide him no longer.
 To save her son's life, she waterproofed a basket and put the child in it, placing the basket in the flow of the River Nile.
 The basket fell in the hands of the Pharaoh's daughter who was bathing in the river.
 Moved with compassion when she discovered the child, she decided to adopt him.
 The "sister" of the child (presumed to be Miriam), who had come forward, suggested finding her a Hebrew woman to nurse the child.
 The Pharaoh's daughter agreed and so Miriam called her mother, who was appointed to take care of him.
 Thus Jochebed nursed her son until he was old enough and brought him to the Pharaoh's daughter, who adopted him as her son.
 The story continues with Moses, who grew up to become the leader of the Exodus, leading his people out of the land of Egypt.